 Journey to the top of Mt.
 Pilatus by aerial cable car, brave the world's steepest cogwheel railway and cruise back to Lucerne by boat.
 You'll enjoy jaw-dropping views on the cable car ride up the mountain, a unique experience on the world's steepest cogwheel railway and breath-taking sights from your boat trip back to Lucerne.

-Fun & Best Things to do in Lucerne, Switzerland
+Things to Do in Lucerne, Switzerland

 Let’s get into our favorite experiences from visiting the iconic Swiss city of Lucerne.